UKHO/docs/docs/quality-assurance/test-policy.md

 * Manage quality risks
 * To deliver value to our customers

-## How do we measure the effectiveness of testing?
+## How we measure the effectiveness of Testing

 Delivery to customers of software and hardware that provides business value.

-## UKHO Long Term Testing Goals
+## UKHO long-term Testing goals

 * To move to a DevOps Model
 * Test Automation provides the bulk of testing functionality